- Financial Planning

 - Referral Form

-True Bearing Legal Services are here to provide you and your loved ones with accurate and reliable advice around setting up Lasting Powers of Attorney.
-The use of a professional, experienced adviser during the process of applying for an LPA is essential to avoid any mistakes which could mean that your documents are rejected by the courts, adding time, money and stress to the process.
+True Bearing Legal Services is here to provide you and your loved ones with accurate and reliable advice around setting up Lasting Powers of Attorney (LPA).
+The use of a professional, experienced adviser during the process of applying for an LPA is essential to avoid any mistakes that could mean your documents are rejected by the courts, adding time, money and stress to the process.
 Our Legal Intermediaries will advise you and complete the process for you.

 Our Legal Services team is made up of Legal Intermediaries who have the legal knowledge and experience to guide you through the process of applying for an LPA.
-There are two types; health and welfare, property and financial affairs, both of which our Legal Services team will be able to assist you with.
+There are two types of LPAs; medical power of attorney and financial power of attorney, both of which our Legal Services team will be able to assist you with.

 This type of LPA relates to decisions around your health and welfare.
-This could be anything from decisions around medical treatment following an accident, to decisions relating to living arrangements and care requirements.
+A medical power of attorney could be made for anything, from decisions around medical treatment following an accident, to decisions relating to living arrangements and care requirements.

 A property and financial affairs LPA allows you to choose one or more people to make property and financial affairs decisions on your behalf.
-For example, if you need to go into a residential home, then having an LPA in place means decisions could be made about any property you own.
+For example, if you need to go into a residential home, then having a financial power of attorney in place means decisions could be made about any property you own.